TJHeaton/carbondate/README.md

 An R package to analyse, and summarise, multiple radiocarbon (<sup>14</sup>C) determinations.
-The package provides two linked (but distinct) approaches:
+The package provides two linked (but distinct) approaches that can both be used to obtain rigorous and robust alternatives to summed probability distributions:

-- Non-Parametric Density Estimation (a rigorous and robust alternative to summed probability distributions)
+- Bayesian Non-Parametric Density Estimation (a rigorous and robust alternative to summed probability distributions)
 - Variable Rate Poisson Process Estimation (a linked approach)

 It is based partly on the original functions available